Caribbean Studies Forum

 2021 Conference

-The Caribbean Studies Forum will be hosting its 3rd annual international conference (virtual) on November 12, 2021 – 9 a.m. – 5 p.m.
+The Caribbean Studies Forum hosted its 3rd annual international conference (virtual) on November 12, 2021 – 9 a.m. – 5 p.m.
 (EST)

 The Caribbean Studies Forum and its associated conference proceedings strive to advance the understanding of the Caribbean through interdisciplinary study, research, and travel.
 The CSF is interested in all areas of Caribbean Studies including anthropology, the arts, economics, education, folk culture, geography, history languages, linguistics, literatures, medicine, music, politics, psychology, religion, business, tourism, and sociology.